sourcegraph/sourcegraph-public-snapshot/doc/admin/nginx.md

 ignoreDisconnectedPageCheck: true
 ---

-# Sourcegraph Nginx sHTTP and HTTPS/SSL configuration
+# Sourcegraph Nginx HTTP and HTTPS/SSL configuration

 This documentation page has been moved to "[Sourcegraph HTTP and HTTPS/SSL configuration](http_https_configuration.md)".